ausaccessfed/dev-portal/docs/_pages/rapidconnect_register.markdown

 # Register a Rapid Connect Service
 ---
+If you have not done so already, please [log in to Federation Manager](connect_service/#getting-started) to get started.

 Once you have clicked on 'OpenID Connect' on the ['Connect a New Service'](connect_service/#connect-a-new-service) page, you will then be taken to the **Register a New Service** page: